The Authoritarian ParentBy Dr. Margaret Paul

 The inability to control others' feelings applies to all people, including children.
 Do your children have control over how you feel about them, how you treat them, whether you like them, love them, care about them, respect them or reject them?
 You may have some influence on how they feel about you and treat you, but they each decide for themselves how they feel about you.

 - I can have control over the type of people they turn out to be.

 Anyone who has ever had children know that they do not come into this world as blank slates.
 They come in with their own personalities, each one different.
 We can influence how they turn out by the environment we create and the role-modeling we provide, but we have no actual control over who they choose to be.

 - It is my job as a parent to control my children.

-Your job as a parent is to provide a safe, loving environment and healthy role-modeling.
+Your job as a parent is to provide a safe, loving environment and healthy role-modeling of personally responsible behavior.
 When you do your own inner work so that you can provide this, your children will not need to be controlled.

 - If I don't control my children, they will be totally out of control.

 Your children will be out of control if: